Guarantees and warranties for second-hand vehicles

 - an installed radio, tape recorder or CD player

-- an aerial, spark plug, wiper rubber, distributor point, oil or oil filer, heater hose, fuel or air filter
+- an aerial, spark plug, wiper rubber, distributor point, oil or oil filter, heater hose, fuel or air filter

 Statutory warranty also doesn’t cover: